caioqf/caioqf/README.md

 # "Hello, friend?"
 That's lame.

-I work full time as a Fullstack Engineer (mostyly backend) with experience Node.js and it's ecosystem.
-Currently, I am studying Golang and have a keen interest in Web3, Blockchain, and AI.
+I am a full-time Software Developer with experience in Node.js, React, and React Native, focusing on building scalable and efficient applications.
+Currently, I am studying Golang and exploring Web3, Blockchain, and AI to expand my expertise.
+I am always interested in learning new technologies and working on challenging projects.

 ## Technologies & Tools